frocaieu/SYR/README.md

 _Libraries Used_:
 - **OpenCV**: The app utilizes OpenCV for image processing and receipt scanning.
 - **NumPy**: NumPy is used for efficient numerical operations in the app.
-- [Add any other libraries your app depends on]

 _Python Version_:
 The app is developed and tested with Python 3.8 or higher.
 Make sure you have Python installed on your system.